Family Fishing Charters in West Palm Beach

 Who This Trip Is For

 Family charter trips in West Palm Beach work best for groups where at least one adult wants to fish and at least one kid is old enough to hold a rod and stay focused for a few hours.
-The destination’s big advantage is flexibility.you’re not locked into offshore conditions the way you are in Fort Lauderdale or Miami.
+The destination’s big advantage is flexibility.
+You are not locked into offshore conditions the way you are in Fort Lauderdale or Miami.
 The inshore lagoon option gives families with young or seasick-prone kids a real alternative.

 Private charters are the right format for family groups here.
 A drift boat puts your kids on a vessel with 20+ strangers, no flexibility to head in early, and no captain dedicated to your group.
 Private gives you the boat, the schedule, and the attention.